What is Azure storage explorer and how do I use it?

 example access keys screen highlighting connection string field

 All the Azure storage services are accessible through the REST API which is the HTTP API that can be accessed from devices.
 You can just create HTTP requests from your devices to Storage Uris and then access tables, blobs, and queues.
 Any device that knows how to speak through HTTP can access the storage.
-Now to access this information, you will want to implement standard security to ensure there are no man-in-the-middle attacks.
+Now to access this information, you will want to implement standard security to ensure there are no attacker-in-the-middle attacks.
 To prevent this, the storage services use standard SSL security to protect the communication between the clients and servers.
 If somebody is manipulating the data in an account, they should have the rights to do that, and that means they should have valid keys.
 When you make a request to the Storage service, you will have to provide the security information for the storage account in the header of the message.
 You will have to take the authorization information of the keys and provide those inside the message.

 In addition to security on the HTTP requests, versioning is also needed if there is an update to the data already in place.
 Azure again uses HTTP protocols for this in the form of E-tags, so when you get an item from Azure services, they are marked with E-tags.
 Then you can check the details to deduce whether that data has changed as compared to previously uploaded versions.
 Azure Storage provides storage, security, and versioning all layered on the top of standard HTTP protocol requests and responses.